Karthik-2002-git/Chinese-Poker-using-Greedy-Approach/README.md

 # Chinese-Poker-using-Greedy-Approach
-A simple project to understand and implement the Greedy Approach algorithm.
+A python program that gives us the best combination of cards at a given instance.